godotengine/godot/modules/game_help/Terrain3D/doc/docs/import_export.md

 :target: ../_images/io_importer.png
 ```

-3) In the inspector, select a file for height, control, and color maps.
+3) In the inspector, select a file for height, control, and/or color maps.
 See [formats](#supported-import-formats) below.
 File type is determined by extension.

-4) Specify the location of where in the world you want to import.
-Y is ignored.
-X/Z are rounded to the nearest `region_size` (defaults to 1024).
-The placed map is centered on that point.
-So a location of (-2000, 100, 1000) will be imported centered around (-2048, 0, 1024).
+4) Specify the `import_position` of where in the world you want to import.
+Values are rounded to the nearest `region_size` (defaults to 1024).
+So a location of (-2000, 1000) will be imported at (-2048, 1024).

      Notes:

-     * You can import multiple times into the greater 16k^2 world map by specifying different locations.
+     * You can import multiple times into the greater 16k^2 world map by specifying different positions.
 So you could import multiple maps as separate islands or combined regions.
      * It will slice and pad odd sized images into region sized chunks ([default is 1024x1024](https://github.com/TokisanGames/Terrain3D/issues/77)). e.g. You could import a 4k x 2k, several 1k x 1ks, and a 5123 x 3769 and position them so they are adjacent.
      * You can also reimport to the same location to overwrite anything there using individual maps or a complete set of height, control, and/or color.

-5) Specify any desired height offset or scale.
+5) Specify any desired `height_offset` or `import_scale`.
 The scale gets applied first. (eg. 100, -100 would scale the terrain by 100, then lower the whole terrain by 100).

      * Note that we store full range values.
 If you sculpt a hill to a height of 50, that's what goes into the data file.
 Your heightmap values (esp w/ EXR) may be normalized to the range of 0-1.
 If you import and the terrain is still flat, try scaling the height up by 300-500.